Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Preprocessing a Given Input

 We repeat the procedure with the horizontal strips.
-Now we know for each elementary box in $\FSD(P,Q)$ the partial door-order for each row and each column.
-We can then use the data structure of Lemma~\ref{lem:data-struct} to put these together.
-Since there are $n^2 / \tau^2$ boxes, the number of steps is $O(n^2/\tau + n) = O(n^2/\tau)$.
-Hence, the partial signature for each elementary box can be computed in $O(n\tau^{c-1} + n^2 (\log \tau) / \tau)$. \end{proof}
+Now we know for each elementary box in $\FSD(P,Q)$ the incomplete door-order for each row and each column.
+We use the data structure of Lemma~\ref{lem:data-struct} to combine these.
+As there are $n^2 / \tau^2$ boxes, the number of steps is $O(n^2/\tau + n) = O(n^2/\tau)$.
+Hence, the incomplete signature for each elementary box is found in $O(n\tau^{5} + n^2 (\log \tau) / \tau)$ steps. \end{proof}